-28. OVERTIME
+26. OVERTIME

-(i) Overtime is only to be worked with the approval of management.
+- (i) Overtime is only to be worked with the approval of management.
 A staff member may refuse to work overtime in circumstances where the working of such overtime would result in the staff member working unreasonable hours.
-In determining what is unreasonable, the following factors shall be taken into account:

-(1) The staff member's prior commitments outside the workplace, particularly the staff member's family and carer responsibilities, community obligations or study arrangements, thereafter

-(ii) Overtime is paid at rate of:
+In determining what is unreasonable, the following factors shall be taken into account: - (1) The staff member's prior commitments outside the workplace, particularly the staff member's family and carer responsibilities, community obligations or study arrangements, - (ii) Overtime is paid at rate of:

-Monday - Saturday - time and one half for first 2 hours and double time day up to 8 hours, then at the rate of double time and one half provided such additional time does not accrue towards a flex day off.
+Sunday - time and one half for first 2 hours and double time thereafter double time time and one half in addition to the ordinary pay for the day up to 8 hours, then at the rate of double time and one half provided such additional time does not accrue towards a flex day off. ---------- ---